-Jamie McGeechan aka Little Fire is a singer-songwriter from Ayr, Scotland.
+Jamie McGeechan aka Little Fire is an award winning singer-songwriter from Ayr in Scotland.

 Jamie made history in being the first musician to record inside Burns Cottage in Alloway which gave birth to a record entitled Roots capturing the very essence of the origins of Burns, his roots in the fertile Ayrshire earth.
 Jamie performs Burns songs internationally having been previously invited to perform for